rubymonsters/ruby-for-beginners/source/exercises/12-mailbox_html.md

 # The Mailbox Html Formatter

-One question that may have come up while working on the mailbox text formatter exercise is: Why would we have a separate class for formatting the ASCII table, that is, a plain text table that uses characters like `+`, `-`, and `|`.
+One question that may have come up while working on the mailbox text formatter exercise is:

+Why would we have a separate class for formatting the ASCII table (that is, a plain text table that uses characters like `+`, `-`, and `|`)?

 The reason is: We want each one of our classes to encapsulate one concept that is useful in our application.
 We also say: each one of our classes should be *concerned* with one responsibility.

 An email vaguely resembles the concept of an analog letter, written on paper: some message is being sent from one person to another.
 Nowadays everyone knows what an email is: it stores all information about this particular message.
 The same is true for mailboxes, which are